jxom/cevoaustralia.github.io/_posts/2017-07-23-test-driven-infrastructure-with-test-kitchen.md

 **Don't forget to clean up**

 Kitchen in its default configuration will leave servers running when tests fail.
 This may be a useful feature for you when you are running the tool yourself, as you have a running server that you can poke around on to see what happened.
 But this is a really bad pattern when run by CI.
-Every time a test failure occurred from your CI server, you would have test servers just sitting around.
+Every time a test failure occurred from your CI server, you will have test servers sitting around, costing money with no process to clean them up.

-Luckily Kitchen supports altering from the default behaviour by appending `--destroy=always` to your test run.
+Kitchen supports altering from the default behaviours by appending `--destroy=always` to your test run.
 In this mode Kitchen will destroy all instances it creates on every test run.

 **Test visibility**